mybb/docs.mybb.com/extend/browsing-downloading-from-extend.md

 There is also a download button that allows you to download the latest **stable** build.

-Clicking the project names or the Details button directs you towards the project page, on which you can see detailed information: full description, previews, license, suggestions, bugs, etc.
+Clicking the project name or the Details button directs you towards the project page, on which you can see detailed information: full description, previews, license, suggestions, bugs, etc.

 On the right side you can select a subcategory.